-Don’t worry, it’s just for a little while.
-The constant barrage of alerts coming from your mobile device can be stressful.
+The constant barrage of text messages, notifications, and news alerts coming from your mobile device can be stressful.
 After all, social media apps are designed to be addictive and obsessive scrolling can feed your FOMO (fear of missing out) or even trigger urges and unhealthy behaviors that you’re trying to avoid.
-Guess what!
-It’s OK to turn your phone off for an hour a day just to take a breather.
+Try turning off your phone for an hour a day just to take a breather.
 The messages will still be there when you turn it back on.

 Researchers at Michigan State University found that addressing yourself out loud is an effective way to manage emotions in stressful situations.
 Specifically, get to a private location where you can relax and speak freely, then try addressing yourself in the third-person.
 Why?
 This allows you to speak of yourself as you might speak of a friend and could help to stamp out the negative self-talk that many of us get used to in our internal dialogue.
 Sometimes, hearing yourself say something out loud can make it more tangible and perhaps help you to achieve a level of clarity that silently thinking and worrying may not allow.